cguardia/questions/docs/installation.rst

     $ mkdir static
     $ cd static
-    $ npm init
     $ npm install survey-knockout
     $ npm install surveyjs-widgets

-These commands will download the minimal set of resources for SurveyJS.
-After they complete successfully, the files will be under `./static/node_modules/survey-knockout`.
+These commands will download the complete set of resources for the selected platform.
+After they complete successfully, the files will be under `./static/node_modules/`.

 If ``npm`` is not available, or you can't use it, Questions includes a command line script to download the required files.
 Make sure your virtual environment